markdist/markdist.github.com/services.md

 The Supply Chain Management team is in place to also better manage stock by:

 * Frequent stock rotation of over 10 times per year
-* Reducing stock levels to an optimum, calculate based on the sales volume in the lead time
+* Reducing stock levels to an optimum, calculated based on the sales volume in the lead time
-* Avoiding out-of-stock situations despite of the large number of SKUs and suppliers
+* Avoiding out-of-stock situations despite a large number of SKUs and suppliers
 * First In First Out (FIFO) handling of products with expiry dates
 * Using motorised vehicles (such as forklifts and electric transpallets) for transporting all goods within the warehouse
 * Using a coordinate system for organising the warehouse, which also facilitates the job of the warehouse employees